 Patricia Sauthoff is an academic and journalist who has lived in a converted 1960s hotel in Bihar India, on the southern coast of England in a leaky 200-year-old building that overlooked the English Channel, and various adobe houses in Santa Fe, New Mexico among sundry other places in between.
-She currently resides in rainy Oregon while she completes her PhD work.

 She taught MA-level courses on the theory and methodology of the study of religion, a controversial course on the History and Politics of Yoga, Sanskrit, and Indian Philosophy as a teaching fellow at Nalanda University in Rajgir, Bihar, India.
 Additionally she worked as an adjunct professor at the College of Santa Fe in Santa Fe, New Mexico where she taught BA courses on Hinduism, Buddhism, and Taoism, Hindu and Buddhist art and aesthetics, WWII and Japanese religious and philosophical traditions, World Mythology, and journalism.